Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

-\begin{rema} As before, restricting $E(t,x,y)$ to the diagonal implicitly makes the assumption that its wavefront set does not meet the conormal bundle of the diagonal.
-While this is indeed true for $t \neq 0$, it is more convenient to interpret the above formula by taking the trace \textit{after} evaluating the $t \to \lambda$ Fourier transform, in which case the regularized resolvent trace is always well defined. \end{rema}
+\begin{rema} As before, restricting $E(t,x,y)$ to the diagonal $\{x = y\}$ implicitly makes the assumption that its wavefront set does not meet the conormal bundle of the spatial diagonal in $\R \times X \times X$.
+While this is indeed true for $t \neq 0$, it is more convenient to interpret the above formula by taking the trace \textit{after} evaluating the $t \to \lambda$ Fourier transform, in which case the regularized resolvent is smoothing and its trace is easily defined. \end{rema}